Sports Medicine Experts

 Stephen Rabuck, MD

-With a specialty in sports medicine, Dr. Rabuck is an orthopaedic surgeon at the UPMC Center for Sports Medicine and clinical instructor in the Department of Orthopaedic Surgery.
+With a specialty in sports medicine, Dr. Rabuck is an orthopaedic surgeon at the UPMC Rooney Sports Complex and clinical instructor in the Department of Orthopaedic Surgery.
 His areas of clinical expertise include treatment of sports related injuries of the athlete, with a special research interest in ACL reconstruction, surgical repair of tendon ruptures, and post-surgical rehabilitation.

 Dr. Rabuck earned a medical degree from the University of Pittsburgh School of Medicine, and went on to complete a residency in orthopaedic surgery at Northwestern University in Chicago.
 He then returned to UPMC to complete a fellowship in sports medicine.